-This is an 'ideal solution' that is impossible in the current political environment.
-It proposes a gun-violence excise-tax, revenue from which would subsidize gun-violence costs, as well as first-gun purchases by low-income households, either from inventories of prior federal gun-buyback programs, or from gun manufacturers.
+This is really a pointed humiliation of NRA's claim that more guns mean less crime.
+But as it were true, it proposes a gun-violence excise-tax, revenue from which would subsidize gun-violence costs, as well as first-gun purchases by low-income households, either from inventories of prior federal gun-buyback programs, or from gun manufacturers.
 Mandatory safety training is also recommended.
 This Amendment includes substantiating data, enhancements from NRA representatives; cost projections from a decade of CDC and DoJ data; and peer review of gun-safety analysis.'

 An online PDF reader is below.

 Natural Rights, Gun Rights, and Legal Rights (Jan 2015) starts "Natural law provides very clear answers on the gun rights versus gun control debate.
 But natural law, as it is invoked in USA's declaration of independence, requires accepting the existence of God, so natural law cannot be taught in American public schools.
 As a result, 99.9% of Americans on both 'sides' of the gun debate have opinions of the derived constitution that are very flawed.
 Here is a primer on natural law, and how it applies to gun liberties."
 In 2015, almost a dozen Constitutional Lawyers and professors reviewed with interest, including President Obama.
 It resulted in the State Supreme Courts approving city gun-violence taxes in Chicago, Seattle and Los Angeles.